Electricity markets explained

 It is also responsible for analysing the medium- to long-term evolution of cross-border activities as the energy system transitions to net zero both in the UK and in Europe.

-In order to grow flexibility in the mid-term from low carbon consumer and distributed resources, a Flexibility Markets Strategy is being co-created with our industry colleagues.
+To grow flexibility in the mid-term from low carbon consumer and distributed resources, a Flexibility Markets Strategy is being co-created with our industry colleagues.
 This strategy clarifies the NESO’s vision, desired 2035 strategic objective, along with targeted outcomes for 2028.
 It also sets out a roadmap of actions from now to 2028 to achieve these outcomes.

 Publications